storacha/specs/w3-store.md

 # Introduction

-The base storage layer of the space is [Content Address]ed [Content ARchive][CAR] files.
-In practice this means that user wishing to store files or directories of files needs produce an [IPLD] [DAG] in [UnixFS] format and then encoded into one or multiple [Content ARchive]s that can be stored using W3 storage protocol.
+The base storage layer of the space is [Content Address]ed [Content Archive][CAR] files.
+In practice this means that user wishing to store files or directories of files needs produce an [IPLD] [DAG] in [UnixFS] format and then encoded into one or multiple [Content Archive]s that can be stored using W3 storage protocol.

-> Large DAGs get "sharded" across multiple [Content ARchive]s and stored individually to meet size limits of the storage provider.
+> Large DAGs get "sharded" across multiple [Content Archive]s and stored individually to meet size limits of the storage provider.

-Separately `upload/` protocol can be utilized allowing user to create standalone entities (files, directories) representing entry points to the DAGs contained by the [Content ARchive]s.
+Separately `upload/` protocol can be utilized allowing user to create standalone entities (files, directories) representing entry points to the DAGs contained by the [Content Archive]s.
 E.g. when storing a file or a directory [UnixFS] root [CID] and archives are captured using `upload/add` capability allowing viewer to effectively fetch and re-assemble it.

 ## Concepts